Classical Multidimensional Scaling on Metric Measure Spaces: Traceability of cMDS on higher dimensional spheres

+Recall from page \pageref{sec:sec:sec:trblmmspace} that $\cmdsop_{\Sp^{d-1}}$ being trace class means that $\|\cmdsop_{\Sp^{d-1}}\|_1$, the sum of absolute values of all eigenvalues of $\cmdsop_{\Sp^{d-1}}$ (with multiplicity), is finite.
+Via Corollary \ref{cor:eigensphere}, this leads to the condition $\sum_{n=1}^\infty \vert\lambda_{n,d}\vert N_{n,d}<\infty$.
+Therefore, in order to prove Theorem \ref{thm:Sd-1tr}, perhaps the most natural strategy would be to directly estimate the rate of decay of $\vert\lambda_{n,d}\vert$ to zero and combine this with the well known fact that the multiplicities satisfy $N_{n,d}=O(n^{d-2})$ (see page \pageref{page:multi}).
+More precisely, in order to guarantee that the aforementioned series converges, it would be enough to show that $\vert\lambda_{n,d}\vert=O(n^{-d+1-\delta})$ for some $\delta>0$.
+Whereas this approach is successful for the case when $d=3$ (even when the metric on $\Sp^2$ is more general than the Euclidean or geodesic one; see \S\ref{sec:sec:Sd-1diffmet}), it turns out to be difficult to implement for higher values of $d$.

-We already know that $\cmdsop_{\Sp^1}$ is trace class.
-In this section, we establish the traceability of $\cmdsop_{\Sp^{d-1}}$ for any $d\geq 3$.
-A strategy exploiting the so called Poisson identity for Legendre polynomials (cf. item (7) of Lemma \ref{lemma:Legdrprop}) leads to a successful approach (see the proof of Theorem \ref{thm:Sd-1tr} in page \pageref{prf:thmsdd-1tr}).
-First, we need the following technical lemma.
+However, a strategy exploiting the so called Poisson identity for Legendre polynomials (cf. item (7) of Lemma \ref{lemma:Legdrprop}) leads to a successful general approach.
+By following this strategy, in the proof of Theorem \ref{thm:Sd-1tr}, we will require the integrability of a certain function in order to apply the dominated convergence theorem.
+The following technical lemma will be useful for that; its proof is given in Appendix \S\ref{sec:otherproofs}.

 \begin{lemma} Suppose a positive integer $d\geq 3$ is given.
 Then,

 \end{lemma}